Sixth Form Courses

 Textile technologist, Costume designer, Creative Director, Interior design, Pattern cutter

-Retail buyer, Textiles designer, Fashion designer, Fashion illustrator, Fashion journalist, Fashion stylist, Textiles teacher or lecturer, Upholsterer, Wallpaper designer.
+Retail buyer, Textile’s designer, Fashion designer, Fashion illustrator, Fashion journalist, Fashion stylist, Textiles teacher or lecturer, Upholsterer, Wallpaper designer.

 What grades do I need for this course?